bentley/Genesis-Plus-GX/README.md

 _*After changing the lock-on option, you must reload the game rom._

+###FM sound (SMS) (On)
+Select whether to use enhanced sound on a few Master System titles.
+A list of compatible titles is at the foot of this readme.

+###Lightgun Speed (1)
+Higher values will speed up the lightgun cursor for player 1.

 ###Lightgun Cursor
 Change the lightgun cursor.
-The cursor is only visible in compatible lightgun games (currently only Master System titles).
+The cursor is only visible in compatible lightgun games.

 ##LATEST BUILDS
 Latest GCW-Zero builds are available for download from https://bitbucket.org/shin_nil/genesis-plus-gx-gcw0/downloads